Sign up to create your custom IntoAlbania trip

 Looking for a spot in in the city where countless coffeehouses, restaurants and pubs collide with a fascinating configuration of contemporary and historical places of interest?
 Then be sure to head down to Tirana’s Promenade.
 Get away from the overwhelming amount of traffic and cars that often descends upon the roads, and simply enjoy the [...]

-In the city of Kruja, Skanderbeg’s presence is felt everywhere beyond the castle walls, as well.
-One such case is the Skanderbeg Monument, at the heart of Kruja.
-Created by the talented sculptor Janaq Pacos, this statue was inaugurated on the anniversary of Albania’s Independence Day on November 28th, 1959.
-Actually, statues of Skanderbeg are [...]
+In the city of Kruja, Skanderbeg’s presence is felt nearly everywhere, even beyond the castle walls.
+The Skanderbeg Monument, at the heart of the city, is one perfect example.
+Created by the talented sculptor Janaq Pacos, this statue was inaugurated on the anniversary of Albania’s Independence Day on 28th November 1959.
+In fact, statues of [...]

 Your stroll around the old town of Durrës will inevitably take you to the Vollga, the city’s bustling seaside promenade.
 One small leap and you will at once leave the comforting beauty of the old world and enter the vibrant new one.
 This long stretch of restaurants, ice-cream parlors, and games is peppered with street [...]